 Kaushal setup 2 alerts for his domain like this

-One of the Alerts is setup to deliver Only the best results and the other Alert is setup to deliver All results.
+One of the Google Alerts set up options is to deliver Only the best results and the other Alert is setup to deliver All results.

 The theory is that when he publishes a post, if it gets delivered by the Only the best results Alert he has setup then Google must consider the post as high quality content.